johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 ## Properties

 ### defaultPermissions
-Specifies default directory permissions, used if `directoryPermissions` is not specified.
+Specifies default directory permissions, used if `directoryPermissions` is not specified for a directory.

 Default: `crudcr------`
 (See: [Permissions](/permissions))